NamamiShanker/namamishanker.github.io/content/posts/f2py_tests.md

 └── __version__.py
 {{< / highlight >}}

 {{< notice info >}} [`crackfortran.py`](https://github.com/numpy/numpy/blob/main/numpy/f2py/crackfortran.py) file is the heart of f2py.
-It is responsible of reading Fortran code and extracting decleration information which is used to create `.pyf` files. [`f2py2e.py`](https://github.com/numpy/numpy/blob/main/numpy/f2py/f2py2e.py) stands for **F2PY Second edition**.
-It is the CLI program that sits on top of `crackfortran.py` that provides user interface. {{< /notice >}}
+It is responsible of reading Fortran code and extracting declaration information which is used to create `.pyf` files. [`f2py2e.py`](https://github.com/numpy/numpy/blob/main/numpy/f2py/f2py2e.py) stands for **F2PY Second edition**.
+It is the CLI program that sits on top of `crackfortran.py` and provides user interface. {{< /notice >}}

-We will talk mostly about the test suite of F2PY in this blog which consists of the `tests` directory.
+We will talk mostly about the test suite of F2PY in this blog which consists of the [`tests`](https://github.com/numpy/numpy/tree/main/numpy/f2py/tests) directory.

 ### Testing f2py